 Courting El Cortador – Authentic Spanish Tapas

 Within the Creative Quarter of Folkestone a nook of Spanish warmth, authenticity and hospitality resides.
 El Cortador is a family-owned Spanish tapas bar that has been a well-loved restaurant in the town for over five years.
-Francesca Scott was lucky enough to speak to the owner Ian Cutter about how he started El Cortador, what he thinks allows his restaurant to flourish, and his desire to be 30 years younger.
+Francesca Scott spoke to the owner Ian Cutter about how he started El Cortador, what he thinks allows his restaurant to flourish, and his desire to be 30 years younger.

-Folkestone is a tourist destination, and the summer brings many visitors to Folkestone’s Creative Quarter; and El Cortador is no exception “In the summertime we get a lot of tourists come in for lunch and dinner, that’s because people are exploring the eclectic mix of artisan shops, galleries, bars and cafés, up and down our unique cobbled street.
+Folkestone is a tourist destination, and the summer brings many visitors to Folkestone’s Creative Quarter; and El Cortador is no exception “In the summertime, we get a lot of tourists come in for lunch and dinner because they’re exploring the eclectic mix of artisan shops, galleries, bars and cafés, up and down our unique cobbled street.
 We also have a lovely secluded garden, which allows customers to dine al fresco style when the sun is shining.”

 Authenticity is key